The power of a single Haar random state: constructing and separating quantum pseudorandomness: Introduction

-The evidence that these quantum primitives are \emph{weaker} than MiniCrypt comes from Kretschmer's quantum oracle separation of $\prs$ and $\owf$s \cite{Kre21}.
+The evidence that these quantum primitives are \emph{weaker} than Minicrypt comes from Kretschmer's quantum oracle separation of $\prs$ and $\owf$s \cite{Kre21}.
 The separating oracle consists of a family $\{\mathcal{U}_n\}_{n \in \mathbb{N}}$, where $\mathcal{U}_n$ is a list of exponentially many Haar random $n$-qubit unitaries $\{U_k\}_{k \in\{0,1\}^n}$.
 Relative to this oracle, there is a simple construction of a $\prs$: for $k \in \{0,1\}^n$, let $\ket{\phi_k}:=U_k\ket{0^n}$.
 Note that, if we just consider the action of the unitaries $U_k$ on the standard basis states, i.e.\ the set of states $U_k \ket{x}$ for $x \in \{0,1\}^n$, then, for each $n$, Kretschmer's oracle can be viewed as providing $2^{2n}$ ``essentially Haar random'' states\footnote{The states are Haar random subject to the constraint that they should be pairwise orthogonal (for each fixed $k$).}.
 In another work, Bouland, Fefferman and Vazirani~\cite{BFV19} show\footnote{Modulo a technical gap in their proof~\cite[p.\ 19]{BFV19}: "We expect the same result would apply \dots but we do not prove this fact." } a $\prs$ construction relative to a family $\{\mathcal{U}_n\}_{n \in \mathbb{N}}$, where $\mathcal{U}_n = (U, U^{-1})$ for a Haar random $n$-qubit $U$.
 By considering the action of $U$ on the standard basis states, this oracle can be viewed as providing $2^{n}$ essentially Haar random states.
 This raises a natural question.
 What can be done with much fewer Haar random states?
 We look at the most extreme case and ask:

-We define the \chrs\ (\CHRS) model, where all the parties (including the adversary) have access to an arbitrary \emph{polynomial number of copies} of a \emph{single} Haar random state.
-Is quantum pseudorandomness possible in this model?
+We put forward the \chrs\ (\CHRS) model, where all parties (including the adversary) have access to an arbitrary \emph{polynomial number of copies} of a \emph{single} Haar random state.
+We find that this model sheds light on several aspects of quantum pseudorandomness.
+First of all, is quantum pseudorandomness possible in this model?
 In the classical setting, having access to a fixed (random) string, which can be used both by the algorithm and the adversary, is not enough to construct pseudorandomness (e.g., pseudorandom generators).
 In the quantum setting, one may naturally expect that, similarly, a single Haar random state is not enough to construct \emph{quantum} pseudorandomness.

 The $\prs$ variant that is most relevant for this work is \emph{single-copy} pseudorandom states ($\oprs$), introduced by Morimae and Yamakawa~\cite{MY22a}.
 They differ from (multi-copy) pseudorandom states ($\prs$) in two important ways (see \cref{def:oprs} for a formal definition): \begin{enumerate} \item The adversary needs to distinguish between a single copy of the pseudorandom state and a single copy of a Haar random state. \item The construction has to be ``stretching'': the number of output qubits has to be greater than the key size (for this to be a non-trivial object). \end{enumerate}